 Meat Dishes in Russia

-- Russians love ice cream, called morozhenoe.
-It is common to find it on many restaurant menus with a variety of topping to choose from—like fruit, nuts, or chocolate.
+Russians love ice cream, called morozhenoe.
+It is common to find it on many restaurant menus with a variety of toppings to choose from—like fruit, nuts, or chocolate.